The Character and Style of a building is based on its functional aspects, associated aspects and personal aspects….

 - The external appearance plays an important role in determining the purpose and the function of the structure.

-- Designing skylights instead of windows can indicate a museum, along with putting up a roof with roof repair los angeles.
+- Designing skylights instead of windows can indicate a museum.

 - Designing a long wall having numerous windows in a particular order can also indicate a museum.